By Chelsea Long, Healthy Mama Happy Baby Content Coordinator

 And then the day came; my labor was long and grueling, but when I checked into the hospital, I was 9.5 centimeters dilated!
 I was almost there.

 After 8 hours of laboring in the hospital and trying everything, I hadn’t progressed.
 The hospital staff and particularly the OB on call was amazing—supportive of our choices and desire to continue laboring and trying creative solutions to get me to progress.
-However, at a certain point, the doctor was in the room told us that we had no options left.
+However, at a certain point, the doctor was in the room telling us that we had no options left.
 The moment when we consented to the C-section was the lowest, most defeated moment of my life.
 As they wheeled me out of the labor room to the OR, I shut down.

 The days and weeks after the birth were a blur.
 The common refrain is, “Just be thankful that mama and baby are healthy.”
 And I was.
 But at the same time, I felt humiliated and ashamed of my birth story.
 People would ask me to share and I’d brush past it.
 I didn’t know how to process what had happened, and it felt easier to move on.